-Are you interested in a 21st-century English degree?
+Are You Interested in a 21st-Century English Degree?

-RIT’s English Degree: Preparing You for Today’s Dynamic Careers
+Preparing You for Today’s Dynamic Careers

 Writing–Gain a complete command of the English language, including grammar, rhetoric, and argument.
 This gives you an edge in all types of writing, from effective presentations to video game text, and everything in between.